 - If a power only deals damage, like Slash Dash, he'll ignore all of it.

 - Initially, Stalker was to not be able to attack cloaked Tenno.
 After Update 10 this has now been changed.
 He can nullify invisibility and other buffs like Iron Skin, and his ability to nullify these has infinite range, no cooldown, and also stuns the target, allowing him to get free hits in.
 However, he'll only dispel powers once he's spotted his target, so skilled and crafty players can still use invisibility to gain an edge.

-- Power Nullifier: He recently gained the ability to Dispel the beneficial effects of player Warframes with a puff of smoke.
+- Power Nullifier: Shortly after introduction he gained the ability to Dispel the beneficial effects of player Warframes with a puff of smoke.

 - Really 700 Years Old: According to the Stalker's entry in the Codex once you get 3 scans, he was there when the Orokin fell.